-CIS Ángel Olaran was founded by a group of people from different fields, which in 2005, joined together to raise funds for 2,400 orphans living in Wukro and to reduce other conditions affecting 5 million orphans in a country with 90 million inhabitants.
+CIS Ángel Olaran was founded by a group of people from different fields, which in 2005, joined together to raise funds for 2,400 orphans living in Wukro and to reduce other conditions affecting 5 million orphans in a country with 109 million inhabitants.

 Who is Angel Olaran?

-Angel Olaran Esnal (Hernani, Guipúzcoa, May 17, 1938), is a “White Father” who spent twenty years as a missionary in Tanzania, and later on, in 1991 was destined to the city of Wukro in Tigray, northern Ethiopia where he found just the misery that war leaves behind.
-He decided to open a secondary school center where he is the main head, St. Mary’s Institution, where he became the principal.
-It depends on the Adigrat Diocesan Catholic Secretariat (ADCS), which in turn, relies on Ethiopian Catholic Church.
+Angel Olaran Esnal (Hernani, Guipúzcoa, May 17, 1938), is a “White Father” who spent twenty years as a missionary in Tanzania and, later on in 1991, was destined to the city of Wukro in Tigray, in northern Ethiopia, where he found all the misery that war leaves behind.
+He was assigned to open a high school, the St. Mary’s Institution, where he became the principal.
+It depends on the Adigrat Diocesan Catholic Secretariat (ADCS) and the Ethiopian Catholic Church.

-Thanks to Angel Olaran great social and organizational work, Wukro has been transformed (35,000 residents) from a bunch of refugees from civil wars in the area (not even showing on a map) in a city with a multitude of associations (farmers, women, war veterans, disabled, teachers, AIDS sufferers, and many more, etc.).; of social support with the structures to mitigate the most serious problems as finding welcoming families to thousands of orphans, caring for children with severe malnutrition and providing aid for the poorest, a restaurant for the hospital and a place restaurant for the destitute elderly to have a free mealamong many others projects etc… One of the main transformations has been at the high school which now is one of the most important Agricultural College’s in north Ethiopia.
+Thanks to Ángel Olaran’s great social and organizational work, Wukro has been transformed (35,000 residents) from a bunch of refugees from civil war in the area (not even showing on a map) into a city with a multitude of associations (farmers, women, war veterans, disabled, teachers, AIDS patients, and many more.
+Wukro now counts with social support and with the structures to mitigate the most serious problems: such as finding welcoming families who take care of thousands of orphans, caring for children with severe malnutrition and providing aid for the poorest, a restaurant for the hospital and a for the destitute elderly where they can have a free meal, among many others projects.
+One of the main transformations has occurred at the high school, which now is one of the most important Agricultural College’s in northern Ethiopia.
 In addition to its 500 students, it also provides support to nearly three thousand farmers in the region with workshops and dossiers with information that help the farmers to improve their work.

 Who was Angel Pujol?

-In late 2005, Àngel Pujol, invited by Dr. Ferreruela, visited the hospital in Makelle, Tigray region (Ethiopia) where this doctor performs voluntarily ocular operations to children and other citizens.
-Mr. Pujol was impressed by the work being carried out by his surgeon friend, and was interested in all the gaps still to be filled of the suffering and unfortunately citizens in that area.
+In late 2005 Àngel Pujol visited the hospital in Makelle, in the Tigray region, where Dr. Ferreruela performs voluntarily ocular operations to children and other citizens.
+Mr. Pujol was impressed by the work being carried out by his surgeon friend, and was interested in all the gaps still to be filled of the suffering citizens in that area.
 During their stay they travelled to the city of Wukro, where he had his first contact with the Basque missionary Ángel Olaran.
-They had a “strong feeling” and they became friends, getting stronger within the years.
-At that moment, a Collective of Support to Ángel Olaran was created, channeling aid from Spain to Ethiopia and raising up the voice of the activities carried out by Ángel Olaran in the region of Tigray, mainly in the town of Wukro.
+They had a strong connection and became friends.
+At that moment a Collective of Support of Ángel Olaran was created, channelling aid from Spain to Ethiopia and making public the activities carried out by Ángel Olaran in Tigray, mainly in the town of Wukro.
 Later, in 2009, due to the hard work and dedication to promote the “Wukro Social Development” program, the Foundation CIS Ángel Olaran was created, of which was president.

 Who is Josep Mª Pujol Gorné?

-Our Foundation has also worked with projects of the Daughters of Charity of St. Vincent de Paul Louise de Marillac, the Daughters of Charity, St. Louise Eye Clinic with Sister Margaret, with Sister Meaza, Daugther of the Sisters of Charity inMakelle, with Sisters Brikti and Tesfay, both Daughters of Charity of Alitena, and also with Tewele Berhane, director of Wukro Social Development Program, at St. Mary’s School.
+Our Foundation has also worked with projects of the Daughters of Charity of St. Vincent de Paul Louise de Marillac, the Daughters of Charity, St. Louise Eye Clinic with Sister Margaret, with Sister Meaza, Daughter of the Sisters of Charity in Makelle, with Sisters Brikti and Tesfay, both Daughters of Charity of Alitena, and also with Tewele Berhane, director of Wukro Social Development Program at St. Mary’s School.

--Provision of a contained system and piped water, to improve food security for the people of Wukro.
+-Provision of a contained and piped water, to improve food security for the people of Wukro.
 This programme was supported and funded by the AECID (Agencia Española de Cooperación Internacional y Desarollo).

--Family-reunification of kids with parents in Wukro, Ethiopia.
+-Family-reunification of kids with parents in Wukro.

--Wukro-Vocational Education Center in Ethiopia.
+-Wukro-Vocational Education Centre in Ethiopia.

--Financing AID projects in Wukro, Ethiopia.
+-Financing AID projects in Wukro.